 CMU Alert Emergency Notification Service

 Your contact information will be treated confidentially.
-Registrants will be contacted by the CMU Alert system only if there is a campus emergency or during tests of the system in the spring and fall semesters.
-Standard text-messaging rates apply.
-Questions regarding the CMU Alert service should be sent via email to email@example.com.
+You will be contacted by the CMU-Alert service only if there is an incident/event that threatens public safety or during tests of the system in the spring and fall semesters.